renderedtext/ruby-101/README.md

     instead of returning a new one
 * Method `.to_i` will return an integer, and is used to convert a string representation of an integer number to an usable integer
+* Method `.each(separator=" ") { |x| ... }` will return words from the
+  string (separated with the optional separator parameter) and give them to the attached block code as it executes for each iteration
+  * If you use `.each_line`, it will return lines
+* Method `.empty?` returns `true` if string has no characters
+* Method `.each_byte { |x| ... }` returns bytes (not characters, but
+  octets) from the string and gives them, one by one, to the attached block code for each iteration
+* Method `.include? "string"` returns `true` if the given string is found inside the calling string object
+* Method `.reverse` will return string with all characters in reverse
+  * Call the method with `!` to apply it to the calling string object
+* Methods `.lstrip` and `.rstrip` remove leading or trailing whitespace from the return string and return the resulting string
+  * Method `.strip` will perform both
+  * Call the methods with `!` to apply them to the calling string object
+* Method `.swapcase` returns a string with upper case characters in lower case, and lower case characters in upper case

 ## Numbers